art-suite/art-suite-foundations/packages/neptune-namespaces/README.md

 * namespace-generator
 * for CoffeeScript

-> Javascript is not currently supported, but it could be.
-Please request it.
+> Javascript is not currently supported, but it easily could be.
+Request it!

 ## Benefits